StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/multi_distinct_count.md

 ## Description

-Return the total number of rows of the distinct expr, equivalent to count(distinct expr)
+Returns the total number of rows of the distinct `expr`, equivalent to count(distinct expr).

 ## Syntax